For most users, it's a place for learning and networking in very specific niches.

 Are Skool communities worth it?

-Skool is growing rapidly, there are thousands of communities, millions of users and multiple ways to make money.
-The COVID-19 pandemic has accelerated the adoption of online learning globally, and this trend continues to grow as technology advances.
+Skool is growing rapidly, with thousands of communities, millions of users, and multiple ways to make money.
+The COVID-19 pandemic has accelerated the adoption of online learning globally - love it or hate it but this trend will continue to trend as technology advances.